1. Am I allowed to Publicly announce the position I'm running for?

 - Candidates may not spend money until they have completed their Candidate Packet and received their eligibility verification from the Elections Staff.
 Receipts included with the Campaign Expenditure Form must be for items purchased after the candidate is confirmed eligible for the Election.

 4. When can I begin putting posters up on campus?

-- Eligible candidates may begin their poster campaign on March 19th.
+- Eligible candidates may begin their poster campaign on March 9th.
 Posters must be checked and stamped at the Front Desk of the Office of Student Life, Equity & Engagement Programs before posting, refer to the Election Code, Publicity Code, and Publicity Guidebook for more information on restrictions and posting locations.

 5. Can I make changes to my application once I've turned in my application?

 - Candidates may make changes to their application by submitting an updated form to the Elections Staff.
 Candidates may not change the position they are running for once the official list of candidates is published by the Election Staff on March 9th.
 Changes to personal information may be made until April 5th at 5:00PM.

 6. Can I make changes to my slate or slate membership?